-Most people don't make a distinction between mass and weight, but to a scientist, these are two different but related concepts.
-Mass is the actual physical bulk of a substance.
+Most people don't make a distinction between mass and weight, but to a scientist, these are two different measurements.
+Mass is the actual physical bulk of a substance, according to the NRC.
 Weight is the force with which gravity pulls on that mass.

 For example, a cat has more mass than a mouse.
 But a cat on the moon might weigh less than a mouse on Earth due to different gravitational pulls.
 But because you're likely only dealing with water on Earth, the weight of water won't fluctuate based on gravity.

 The weight and density of water can fluctuate based on its state, however.
 In addition to liquid, water can be a solid (ice) or gas (vapor), per the USGS.
 The density of ice, gas and liquid are different, which consequently changes water's weight from form to form.